-The Supervisory Board members share the said fees on a pro rata basis according to their attendance at meetings of the Board and the Audit and Remuneration Committees: € 1,100 per member per meeting of the Supervisory Board, € 1,600 per member per meeting of the Audit Committee and € 1,300 per member per meeting of the Remuneration Committee.
+The Supervisory Board members share the said fees on a pro rata basis according to their attendance at meetings of the Board and the Audit and Remuneration Committees: €1,100 per member per meeting of the Supervisory Board, €1,600 per member per meeting of the Audit Committee and €1,300 per member per meeting of the Remuneration Committee.

-The Chairman of the Supervisory Board received a specific fixed remuneration that was last revised by the Board meeting of 16 May 2013.
+The Chairman of the Supervisory Board receives specific compensation in relation to his duties as Chairman.
+This remuneration is fixed and was last revised at the Board meeting of 16 May 2013.